mrfitzpa/emicroml/docs/examples/prerequisites_for_execution_with_slurm.rst

 where ``<action>`` is the string associated with the action of interest, and ``<use_slurm>`` is either ``yes`` or ``no``.
-If ``<use_slurm>`` equals ``yes`` and a SLURM workload manager is available on the server from which you intend to run the script, then the action will be performed as a SLURM job.
+If ``<use_slurm>`` equals ``yes`` and a SLURM workload manager is available on the server from which you intend to run the script, then the action will be performed as one or more SLURM jobs.
 If ``<use_slurm>`` is equal to ``no``, then the action will be performed locally without using a SLURM workload manager.